Project-YXKJ/SilverStarSCS.Docs/source/function/control_other.rst

     -Max  1
     -Min  0
     -Unit  --
-    -Description  Set to 1,the :term:`MACHINE ZERO` will be reset after power cycle
+    -Description  Set to 1,the :term:`MACHINE ZERO` will be reset after power cycle.

 .. option:: O66